 Is USAA Going to Replace Its Warranty Program?

 According to a USAA representative response to a customer comment regarding the disappearing Extended Vehicle Protection plan, “[USAA’s] goal is to ensure we are consistently delivering the highest quality products and services to our members.
 After identifying opportunities to improve Extended Vehicle Protection, USAA has ceased offering until further notice.
 I would add that there is no ETA currently on a replacement.” – USAA Social Service, March 2019

 We don’t know why the policy was cancelled or if it’s ever coming back.
-If USAA was your top preference for an extended warranty provider, and you’re bummed that the company’s taken its vehicle protection options off the table, don’t worry: we have more options for you.
-Read on to read our recommendations.
+If you were hoping to sign up for a USAA extended warranty, we do have more options for you.
+Read on to see our recommendations.

 What Are My Other Extended Warranty Options?